Instructional Model

 Classroom Instructional Model

-The G5 Classroom Instruction model is used to consistently structure lessons for students supporting their confidence and growth.
+The LEARN Classroom Instruction model is used to consistently structure lessons for students supporting their confidence and growth.
 There is a student facing model and a teacher facing model so that learning is transparent, predictable and meaningful.

 Skip to content